 The enormous pillars are originally Roman or Byzantine, and each of them is unique.
 They were actually brought here from Carthage and Hadrum ètum (Sousse), where they were salvaged after the fall of the cities.
 Over in the far end of the prayer hall are amazing tiles dating back to the 9th century.
 You'll need to look out for them as they're just behind the mihrab (which shows the direction of Mecca), sitting between two red marble columns.
 These tiles were brought here from Baghdad, as was the wood that adorns the minbar (the pulpit), which is an absolute masterpiece.

 Look inside and you'll see rugs covering the entire floor of the prayer hall.
 These amazing pieces are crafted by local female artisans, who consider these their gift to Allah.

 Can everyone visit?

 Anyone can make the trip to the Great Mosque of Kairouan, regardless of your religion.
 It's worth noting, though, that non-Muslims aren't allowed to enter the prayer hall, but you can come and admire the breathtaking exterior architecture.
 The doors are also left wide open, so you can take a look at the magnificent interior for yourself.

-The Great Mosque of Kairouan is surrounded by the city's Medina, along with many small stores.
-If you want to see this amazing building from a different angle then the rooftops of these shops have some of the best views, and if you buy something from them, you may be invited by to see them for yourself; or if not, it's definitely worth asking if you can take a look.
+The Great Mosque of Kairouan is surrounded by the city's bustling Medina, along with many small stores.
+You can take a stroll around and soak up the atmosphere, and while you're there you can catch a glimpse of the mosque from a different angle.
+The rooftops of these shops have some of the best views, and if you buy something from them, you may be invited by the storekeeper to see them for yourself.
+If not, it's definitely worth asking if you can take a look.